 - They are flexible and accept that change is a part of life.

 - Self confidence is a big part of their world.
-They move toward goals and base their choices on they own instincts.
+Resilient people move toward goals and base their choices on they own instincts.
 They have great confidence in their own abilities.

 - They are competent and are good at something (or many things).
-They are aware of their own skills.
+In addition, they are aware of their own skills.

-- They have insightfulness and understand people and situations.
+- People with show resiliency have insightfulness and understand people and situations.

 - They persevere.
 They continue on despite difficulty and don’t give up.

-- They keep things in perspective and try to see even difficult situations in the right light.
+- Resilient people keep things in perspective and try to see even difficult situations in the right light.
 A crisis is a challenge to be faced, rather than an insurmountable obstacle.

 - They show self control and manage strong feelings and impulses wisely.